fastapi/fastapi/docs/en/docs/deployment/https.md

 But it is way more complex than that.

 !!! tip
-    If you are in a hurry or don't care, continue with the next sections for step by step instructions to set everything up with different techniques.
+    If you are in a hurry or don't care, continue with the next sections for step-by-step instructions to set everything up with different techniques.

 To **learn the basics of HTTPS**, from a consumer perspective, check <a href="https://howhttps.works/" class="external-link" target="_blank">https://howhttps.works/</a>.